danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 Well well well, that's all for this tutorial i hope you've accquired some new skills as you tagged along.

-As a bonus, i'm going to make one last part that'll briefly cover a lot of things and improvements i couldn't talk about in other parts for the sake of not derailing the tutorial. below are the things i'll cover in the next part:
+As a bonus, i'm going to make one last part containing a lot of improvements to chatire.
+Most of this improvements and features would have been added without derailing the tutorial.

+Below are the things i'll cover in the next part:

 #### Frontend

+Implementing a loading screen.
+Before we determine if we should join a chat or not

+Displaying the username and timestamp of the message.

 Automatically scrolling to the bottom of the screen when messages exceed the window height.

 Creating a config file to store variables.

+Play sounds when the notification window is not focused.

 #### Backend